 Rural communities in South Dakota typically do not have emergency shelters, however, during cold winter months, organizations such as churches and tribal agencies do provide cold weather shelter.
-Typically homeless count information for rural areas of the state are provided by domestic violence shelters.
+Typically, homeless count information for rural areas of the state are provided by domestic violence shelters.
+There is very little accurate data on unsheltered homelessness outside of Rapid City and Sioux Falls.